SummaryRead the full fact sheet

 - Serve child-size meals – they can always ask for more.
 This generally means three small meals a day, with a snack in between.

 - If the family dinner is late in the evening, your child may be too tired to eat.
-Serve their meal earlier.
+Serve their meal earlier, before 5 pm if possible.

 - Assess your child’s food intake over the week, rather than daily.